Stand up to slim down

-You may have not tasted a chocolate or munched a pakora in years, but if you are still lugging around several extra kilos, stand up (literally) and take note.
-Sitting has emerged as the biggest weight loss enemy.
+You may have not tasted chocolate or munched a pakora in years, but if you are still lugging around several extra kilos, stand up (literally) and take note.
+Sitting has emerged as the biggest weight-loss enemy.

 Medical experts across the world are therefore asking people to lift their butts and move as much as possible to stay trim.
 Finland’s health ministry this week advised Finns to eat their meals, watch television and read the newspaper standing up whenever possible.
 Some offices in the US and Europe have also introduced high work desks so workers have no choice but to stand while using the computer.

 A study published in the European Heart Journal showed that people who take screen breaks regularly have waistlines that are more than an inch-and-a-half narrower than those who don’t.
 Doctors say office-goers should stand or walk for five minutes every half hour of an eight-hour workday.
 That would put them on their feet for at least an hour and 20 minutes daily and help burn 2,500 calories every month.

 Liz Hoggard, a journalist with leading American tabloid ‘The Mail on Sunday’ tested the ‘stand-up-to-slim-down-theory’ by staying on her feet for three hours a day for a month.
 The result: she lost over three kilos.
 Better still, she had not even stopped eating cheese or drinking wine.